From Up on Poppy Hill: Voice cast

-The cast includes director Gorō Miyazaki with the voice of Konan Academy's world history teacher.
-In the English version he is voiced by Ronan Farrow.
-Jeff Dunham voices Gen in the English-language version.
-Ron Howard voices Philosophy Club's president in the English-language version.
+The cast also includes director Gorō Miyazaki with the voice of Konan Academy's world history teacher.
+In the English version, he is voiced by Ronan Farrow.
+In the English-language version, Jeff Dunham voiced Gen and Ron Howard voiced the Philosophy Club's president.

 Historical basis

 In the film, Umi's father was killed when his Landing Ship, Tank (LST) was sunk by mines in the Korean War, and Shun's biological father died aboard a repatriation vessel after the end of the Second World War.

 Following Japan's defeat in the Second World War, the Supreme Commander for the Allied Powers (SCAP) assumed control over the Japanese merchant marine to return repatriates to their homelands.
 At the start of the Korean War, those ships, together with their Japanese crews, were pressed into service by the US military to carry forces and supplies to Korea.
 Japanese vessels played a significant role at the Incheon and Wonsan landings.
 The shipping firm Tozai Kisen was among the most prominent firms involved, concluding "an agreement with the US military’s Japan Logistical Command (JLC) to provide 122 small vessels and around 1,300 crew for transport and landing work".
+Most ships of the opponents of North Korea were repelled by the navy's Second Torpedo Boat Squadron (근위 제2어뢰정대).

 According to estimates, 56 Japanese sailors and labourers were killed in the Korean War zone in the first six months of the war alone; 23 of the deaths occurred when Japanese-crewed ships were sunk by mines.
 Official estimates of the total number of Japanese killed in the Korean War have never been published, nor have the U.S. or Japanese governments officially recognised the role of Japanese non-combatants in the Korean War.

 The 1960s saw an escalating increase in student activism and campus revolts in Japan as well as in other parts of the world.